Phase II Trial of Ivonescimab in Previously Treated Patients With Advanced Clear Cell Renal Cell Carcinoma

 HealthScout AI Analysis

-Goal: Assess whether ivonescimab monotherapy provides clinically meaningful antitumor activity in previously treated, locally advanced or metastatic clear cell renal cell carcinoma, focusing on objective response rate and 24-week disease control by RECIST 1.1, and to characterize safety.
+Goal: Assess whether ivonescimab monotherapy provides meaningful antitumor activity in previously treated, locally advanced or metastatic clear cell renal cell carcinoma (ccRCC), focusing on objective response and 24-week disease control per RECIST 1.1, and to characterize safety.

-Design: Phase 2, single-arm, non-randomized, open-label study with two parallel cohorts based on prior VEGF/HIF-2α exposure; planned enrollment of 40 participants.
+Design: Phase 2, single-arm, nonrandomized, open-label study with two parallel experimental cohorts based on prior therapy exposure.
+Planned enrollment is approximately 40 participants.

-Treatments: Ivonescimab administered intravenously every 3 weeks as monotherapy.
-Ivonescimab is a first-in-class bispecific antibody targeting PD-1 and VEGF with a tetravalent design enabling cooperative binding; VEGF presence increases PD-1 affinity and vice versa, aiming to simultaneously relieve tumor-induced immunosuppression and inhibit angiogenesis.
-Early-phase data across solid tumors showed manageable safety and antitumor activity with an approximate 25% objective response rate; in PD-L1–positive NSCLC, a phase 3 study reported improved progression-free survival versus pembrolizumab.
-The agent has a 6–7 day half-life and uses Fc-silencing mutations to reduce unwanted immune effector functions.
+Treatments: Ivonescimab administered intravenously every 3 weeks.
+Ivonescimab (AK112/SMT112) is a first-in-class bispecific antibody that targets PD-1 and VEGF with a tetravalent structure enabling cooperative binding; VEGF presence increases PD-1 affinity and vice versa, aiming to concurrently relieve immune suppression and inhibit angiogenesis.
+Early-phase studies across solid tumors have demonstrated manageable safety and antitumor activity, with an objective response rate around 25% in a phase 1a trial; in PD-L1–positive NSCLC, a phase 3 trial reported improved progression-free survival and response rate versus pembrolizumab.
+The molecule includes Fc-silencing mutations and a 6–7 day half-life.

-Outcomes: Primary endpoints include objective response rate and 24-week disease control rate per RECIST 1.1, and incidence of adverse events graded by NCI CTCAE.
-Secondary endpoints include overall survival, progression-free survival, duration of response, and further safety characterization.
+Outcomes: Primary efficacy focuses on objective response rate and 24-week disease control rate per RECIST 1.1; safety will be profiled with adverse events graded by NCI CTCAE v5.0.
+Secondary endpoints include overall survival, progression-free survival, duration of response, and detailed adverse event characterization.

 Eligibility More information